osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 		- Container exposes a strictly defined call interface to Orchestrator
 			- E.g. `/init` to inject the application code and `/call` to make a function call.

-## Problem Description
+# Problem Description
+**Problem: **
+- Does OSGi fit into microservie architectures?
-- **Problem: Where does OSGi fit?**
+- Where does OSGi's unique features provide benefits in microservice architectures?
-- **OSGi app shape:**
-	- App code in simple bundles: annotation driven
-		- Especially singe OSGi R7: DS, Bundle annotations, ...
-	- Managing infrastructure on board: `RSA` + `DS` + `ConfigAdmin` + ...
-		- Rather than in the Orchestrator
-- **OSGi app traits:**
-	- Can be deployed on a wide array of operational infrastructure: `os` -> `vm` -> `container`
-	- Module layer provides: building low footprint apps (for a Java app)
-	- Service layer provides: adaptive apps (killer feature?)
-	- Merge/Split depending on scaling needs:
-		- E.g. run my components on the same JVM for dev and in container-per-subsystem in prod.
-		- E.g. redistribute components between JVMs to improve performance/locality.
-- **Solution: approach**
+- How to integrate OSGi better in a microservice architecture?

+**Approach:**
-	- Find OSGI's natural place in today's distributed systems as a peer to the other technologies
+- **Assume OSGi is a peer to other technologies**
+	- Even though it is possible to design a pure-OSGi stack
 - **Do not try to match feature-for-feature...**
 	- Other Java platforms: Spring(Boot), Microprofile
 	- Other languages: node.js, Go
 - **Try to find the problems OSGi solves in a unique way**
 	- If someone solves them better - then see if competition make sense.

 # Requirements

 - An open discussion on OSGi's future yielded the lines of inquiry described below.
 - These are not final, we hope to get as much additional suggestions, questions and corrections as possible.

+## Modern OSGi traits to build on

+### Application shape
+- App code in simple bundles: annotation driven
+	- Especially since OSGi R7: DS, Bundle annotations, ...
+- Has more management infrastructure on board: `RSA` + `ConfigAdmin` + ...
+	- Rather than in the Orchestrator
+- **Module layer:** enables the building low footprint Java apps
+- **Service layer:** enables adaptive apps *(killer feature?)*

+### Architectural agility
+- **Logic distribution agility:**
+	- Build a modular monolith
+	- Break down into microservices
+	- Merge/split depending on scaling needs:
+		- E.g. run my components on the same JVM for dev and in container-per-microservice in prod.
+		- E.g. redistribute components between microservices to improve performance/locality.
+- **Deployment agility:**
+	- Same application code can be adapted to a wide array of operational infrastructure: `os` -> `vm` -> `container`
+	- Wrap in more/less infrastructural bundles

 ## CaaS, FaaS deployment:
-- **Not strictly "distribution", but relevant**

 - **Pressure on Java to...**
 	- Reduce footprint: disk, (more important) memory
 	- Reduce startup time